zhao-stanley/concept_frontend/api-spec.md

 ---

-### POST /api/Tagging/getItemsByTag
+## POST /api/Tagging/\_getItemsByTag

-**Description:** Retrieves identifiers of all items that have been tagged with a specific label.
+**Description:** Retrieves all items that have been tagged with a specific label.

 **Requirements:**

-- true
+- `label` must be a non-empty string

 **Effects:**

-- return all items that have been tagged with the specified label
+- Returns all items (e.g., problems) associated with the specified label (e.g., video ID)

 **Request Body:**